Franklin-Ashick/Backlog-managment/README.md

-# Backlog-managment
+# Backlog Management System

-The college backlog management system is a web-based application that simplifies the process of managing student backlogs in a college setting.
-It includes features such as timetable management, result announcement, and a dedicated student backlog page.
+The **College Backlog Management System** is a web-based application designed to streamline the management of student backlogs in academic institutions.
+It offers a range of features to support administrators, faculty, and students, including:

-With the timetable management feature, administrators and faculty can create and manage class schedules, ensuring that students with backlogs have appropriate slots for attending remedial classes and exams.
+- **Timetable Management**: Create and manage class schedules, ensuring students with backlogs have appropriate opportunities to attend remedial classes and exams.
-The system automates the result announcement process for both regular and backlog exams, providing timely and accurate results to students.
-This helps in tracking their progress and identifying areas that need improvement.
+- **Result Announcement**: Automate the announcement process for both regular and backlog exam results, providing students with timely and accurate updates.
-Additionally, the system provides a dedicated student backlog page where students can view their backlog subjects, number of attempts, exam dates, and results.
-This helps students stay informed about their backlog status and progress.
+- **Student Backlog Portal**: Enable students to track their backlog subjects, number of attempts, upcoming exam dates, and results in a centralized dashboard.
-Through automated notifications and reminders, the system keeps students updated about upcoming backlog exams, class schedules, and result announcements, ensuring they are well-prepared.
+- **Automated Notifications**: Keep students informed about upcoming exams, class schedules, and result postings through scheduled alerts and reminders.

-Overall, the college backlog management system simplifies the management of student backlogs, improves communication between students and faculty, and helps students clear their academic requirements effectively.
+### 📈 Key Benefits
+- Improves student engagement by providing clear and timely updates.
+- Helps faculty and administration identify areas needing additional support.
+- Reduces manual effort in managing class schedules and result tracking.
+- Enhances communication between students and faculty for better academic performance.

+### 🎯 Overall
+The system empowers students to stay on top of their academic requirements, while helping institutions efficiently manage backlog processes and ensure better preparedness for exams.

+---

+# 🏗 Technology Stack
+- ASP.NET Web Forms
+- C#
+- SQL Server
+- HTML, CSS

+---

+# 📢 Note
+This project was actively developed and maintained between **July–September 2023** to streamline academic backlog management.